Guidelines

 The following guidelines apply for working group and contact seminar grants:

-• The grant is meant for covering actual meeting expenses (flights, accommodation, meeting facilities, meals etc.) Max.
+• The grant is meant for covering direct meeting expenses (travel, accommodation, meeting facilities and meals.)
+Max.
 20 % of the grant received can be used for overhead costs (including salary costs of the organizers of the meeting).

 • The budget of the meeting should be at a reasonable level (i.e. average hotels, economy class flight tickets, no daily allowances, reasonable meal costs).